 N.A.
 Agadzhanyan noted that the peculiarity of climate, topography, nutrition, magnetic anomalies, photoperiodism affect the structural and physiological organization of people whose ancestors from generation to generation lived in relatively little changing environmental conditions [2].
 "When studying the ecological portrait of each individual, it is necessary to regard the ethnicity of a person and the biochemical characteristics of the environment" [1, p.
 6].
 There is information in the literature about the existence of ethnic differences as the most important physiological constants of the body in the functioning of not only individual enzymatic systems but also the response of the neuro-immune-endocrine system to the impact of inadequate exogenous and endogenous factors.
 It clearly manifested ethnic differences in the temporal - chronophysiological features of the reproductive function.
-For example, the level of tension in the regulatory systems of the body in different ethnic groups, the direction and severity of changes in the dynamics of the cardiovascular system, depends on the ethnic characteristics of adaptation to natural and climatic conditions.
+For example, the level of tension in the dynamics of the cardiovascular system, depends on the ethnic characteristics of adaptation to natural and climatic conditions.

-In connection with the anthropogenic impact on the climate, active migration processes as sociated with professional activities, various ethnic groups will face the risks of failing the evolutionarily established adaptive resources and adaptive reactions of the body to specific natural and climatic conditions, if we consider systems in the aspect of linear determination.
+In connection with the anthropogenic impact on the climate, active migration processes associated with professional activities, various ethnic groups will face the risks of failing the evolutionarily established adaptive resources and adaptive reactions of the body to specific natural and climatic conditions, if we consider systems in the aspect of linear determination.
 If we turn to fractal determinism, then adaptation to climate change will require a fundamental rethinking of the socio-economic development strategy and ecosystem management strategy from states that are actively included in the world community today in terms of the concept of bifurcation.
 It should note that, at present, in order to solve the problem of the impact of climate change on the health of an ethnic group, it is required to develop indicators that could help determine future risks and diseases.
 Such developments are necessary to create corrective models of health security and evolutionarily formed adaptive responses to a complex of stress factors of various nature in ethnic groups in new conditions of life and professional implementation.